-Cosmetics: You can opt for organic products which are available in the market which comes with package free or packed with the recyclable ones.
-Or else, you can make on your own.
+Cosmetics: You can opt for organic products in the market which are package free or packed with recyclable/ compostable ones.
+Or else, you can make it on your own.

 Clothes and footwear: Buy high-quality ones.
 Irrespective of their prices, they come for a long time so you no need to buy new ones frequently.
 You can even opt for second-hand clothes if it is available near you and if you’ve unused clothes, donate them.

 [Interesting facts: In the UK alone, 46.7 billion worth of unused clothes are in the closet and the US alone produces 2.1 billion tons of waste on clothing annually.]